UK raises tax on gambling machines, bookmakers suffer

 "The pips are squeaking and we must surely now be given some stability to continue to support our employment and tax base while delivering for shareholders."

-There was better news for Rank Group, which announced plans to open three new bingo clubs after the government halved duty on the game to 10 percent.
+There was better news for Rank Group (RNK.L), which announced plans to open three new bingo clubs after the government halved duty on the game to 10 percent.

 "By bringing bingo duty into line with other forms of gaming entertainment, the government has created a basis for renewed investment and innovation," said Ian Burke, chief executive of Rank, which has 97 bingo halls in Britain.